suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/05-simple-api.md

 using Microsoft.Extensions.Logging;
 using Microsoft.EntityFrameworkCore;

-// All controllers should go into the Contorller namespace, and by extension be in the controller folder namespace SampleApi.Controllers
+// All controllers should go into the Controller namespace, and by extension, be in the controller folder namespace SampleApi.Controllers
 {
     // enables certain API behaviors: https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.0#apicontroller-attribute